- Current political and economic issues succinctly explained.

 What arms control agreements cap the U.S. nuclear arsenal?

 Russia is the only other nuclear weapon state with an arsenal comparable to that of the United States.
-The New START Treaty [PDF] entered into force in February 2011 and limits U.S.- and Russian-deployed warheads to 1,550 and deployed delivery vehicles—individual ICBMs, SLBMs, and heavy bombers—to 700.
+The New START Treaty [PDF] entered into force in February 2011 and limits U.S.- and Russian-deployed warheads to 1,550 and deployed delivery vehicles—individual ICBMs, SLBMs, and heavy bombers—to 700 each.
 The United States and Russia report their strategic warhead and delivery vehicle counts to each other on a biannual basis.
+Both countries met a 2018 deadline for strategic arms reductions under New START.
+The treaty is set to expire in 2021, and any extension would require a new agreement between Washington and Moscow.

 Why is nuclear modernization debated?

-Shortly into his tenure, President Obama declared “America’s commitment to seek the peace and security of a world without nuclear weapons.”
-Despite this, most of the ongoing triad modernization began under his administration, and fewer U.S. nuclear weapons were eliminated under him than under any other post–Cold War president.
-President Donald J. Trump declared shortly after his election in 2017 that he would seek to “greatly strengthen and expand [U.S.] nuclear capability,” and he ordered the Department of Defense to conduct a review of the U.S. nuclear posture, which is expected to be completed by early 2018.
+Shortly into his tenure, President Barack Obama declared “America’s commitment to seek the peace and security of a world without nuclear weapons.”
+Despite this, his administration began much of the ongoing triad modernization and eliminated fewer nuclear weapons than that of any other post-Cold War president.
+President Donald J. Trump declared shortly after his election in 2017 that he would seek to “greatly strengthen and expand [U.S.] nuclear capability.”

 Some aspects of nuclear modernization face political opposition, with critics noting that the triad itself is an artifact of Cold War–era strategic thinking.
 In 2017, a group of Democratic senators sought to slow development of the LRSO, citing strategic concerns and high costs.
 Others, including former Defense Secretary William J. Perry, have recommended abolishing the ICBM force, arguing that the other two legs of the triad would be sufficient for deterrence.